faraday-academy/django-setup-wiki/README.md

 ### REST Framework Setup

+1. Install the REST Framework with Poetry: `poetry add djangorestframework`
 1. Set up Django REST Framework
     1. Add DRF to `INSTALLED_APPS`: `'rest_framework'`
     1. Add DRF URLs to urlpatterns: `path('', include('rest_framework.urls')),`
+1. You can run the Django app normally: `python manage.py runserver`
+1. Now go to localhost:8000 in your browser and you should see Django REST frameworks default page showing you all the routes you have available to you.

 ### Apps Setup